Skip to Content

 We spend a lot of our time as gardeners trying to protect our crops from pest populations, but there are some insects that you may want to keep around.
-Let’s take a look.
+Here’s what I’ve found from extensive research and my own experience in my thriving garden.

 1. Bees